MicrosoftLearning/AI-102-AIEngineer/Instructions/07-speech.md

     python speaking-clock.py
     ```

 3. When prompted, speak clearly into the microphone and say "what time is it?".
 The program should speak in the specified voice, telling you the time.
-When prompted again, say "stop" to end the program.

 ## Use Speech Synthesis Markup Language